 Sarah knew that the green birds had been watching them and understood what the box of hair was for, even if Collie didn’t.
 “They love our hair for their nests, Collie.
 They know that each strand’s strong as steel and soft as cotton.
 They’ll build our hair into their nests and it’ll help keep them secure and safe for the eggs and nestlings that can’t yet fly.’

 Collie suddenly remembered the day she saw a bird attacking Lady in her back yard.
 It was such a bizarre sight that at first Collie thought that the bird had become sick or disoriented and had accidentally flown into Lady’s back and had quickly seen its mistake and flown away.
 But, then the bird kept coming back and dive-bombing Lady, and Collie was frantic because she couldn’t understand what was going on.
 Suddenly, she understood perfectly….
 The bird was grabbing some of Lady’s fur off her back each time it made a dive-bombing attack, and taking bits of fur back up into the tree.
 With her dad’s binoculars Collie could see the bird using the fur to line a nest way up in the tree securely anchored at a fork in a large upper branch.
-She didn’t want Lady to have to undergo getting dive-bombed by the nest-builder anymore, so she brought her dog into the house and cut off some of her fur where it wouldn’t show and took it out and put it on the grass.
+She didn’t want Lady to have to undergo getting dive-bombed by the nest-builder anymore, so she brought her dog (people can check out cbd dog biscuits for their pets here)into the house and cut off some of her fur where it wouldn’t show and took it out and put it on the grass.
 From inside the house, Collie could see the bird taking the fur off the grass up to its nest, and when it no longer came down to the grass to get more fur, Collie knew that Lady would be safe going out in the back yard again.

 As they perched on her hand, Collie got her first good up-close look at the green birds.
 Their eyes sparkled with intelligence as they looked at her in between giving their attention to the various strands of hair she held in her hand.
 Their beaks looked sharp and powerful, yet they never made any move that might have harmed her.
 They seemed to understand that she was making a gift of the hair to them for their nest-building activities, for there’d been no hesitation whatsoever in their flying to perch on her hand as soon as she held it out away from her and Sarah.